I almost didn't publish my first LinkedIn carousel.

 The engagement numbers aren't random.
 They're driven by three specific mechanics in LinkedIn's algorithm that carousels are uniquely positioned to exploit.

-How LinkedIn Carousels Actually Work (It's Not What You Think)
+How LinkedIn Carousels Actually Work

-Instead, you upload a PDF file, and LinkedIn renders each page as a swipeable slide.
-That's it.
-There's no special carousel button.
-There's no multi-image upload that auto-creates a carousel.
-It's literally: make a PDF, upload it as a document post.
+LinkedIn doesn't have a "carousel" feature like Instagram.
+Instead, you upload a PDF and LinkedIn renders each page as a swipeable slide.
+No special button, no multi-image upload.
+You make a PDF and post it as a document.

 The process:

-- Export the file as a PDF
+- Export as a PDF

 - Upload your PDF

-- Add a document title (this appears as a clickable header above the carousel - don't skip it)
+- Add a document title (this appears as a clickable header above the carousel; don't skip it)

-- Write your post caption
+- Write your caption

 - Publish